 The Mercado de Artesanias de Oaxaca and neighboring Mercado 20 de Noviembre are vibrant sheltered markets, hosting a range of stalls selling local produce and street food, as well as artisanal crafts.
 It’s a great spot to pick up some souvenirs unique to the area.

-From the Centro, you can take a day trip to theimpressive pre-Columbian site of Monte Alban, or White Mountain.
+You can take a day trip to the impressive pre-Columbian site of Monte Alban, or White Mountain.
 This ruins of the ancient Zapotec capital is one of the most magnificent archaeological sites in all of Latin America.
 You can climb to the top and enjoy stunning views of the countryside.

 If you visit Oaxaca for the Day of the Dead festival, or the Dia de Muertos, which is held from October 31st to November 2rd, I suggest staying in Centro, near the Zócalo square.